 As long as we're on the topic of Buddha bowls, I have to share a few of my favorite quotes from The Buddha:

-Here’s the recipe for the Sweet Potato Brussels Sprout Buddha Bowl.
-If you make this, I hope you’ll come back to leave a star rating and a comment.
-I’d love to know what you think!
+Here's the Sweet Potato Brussels Sprout Buddha Bowl Recipe If you make this, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!

 Sweet Potato Brussels Sprout Buddha Bowl